Multivariate LSTM-FCNs for Time Series Classification: Background Works

-\textit{Hu et al.}\cite{hu2017squeeze} propose a \textit{Squeeze-and-Excitation} block that acts as a computational unit for any transformation $\textbf{F}_{tr} : \textbf{X} \rightarrow \textbf{U}, \textbf{X} \in \mathbb{R}^{W' \times H' \times C'}, \textbf{U} \in \mathbb{R}^{W \times H \times C}$.
+\textit{Hu et al} \cite{hu2017squeeze} propose a \textit{squeeze-and-excitation} block that acts as a computational unit for any transformation $\textbf{F}_{tr} : \textbf{X} \rightarrow \textbf{U}, \textbf{X} \in \mathbb{R}^{W' \times H' \times C'}, \textbf{U} \in \mathbb{R}^{W \times H \times C}$.
 The outputs of $\textbf{F}_{tr}$ are represented as U = $[\textbf{u}_1, \textbf{u}_2, \cdots, \textbf{u}_C]$ where

-The convolution operation is depicted by *, and the 2D spatial kernel is depicted by v$_c^s$.
-The single channel of v$_c$ acts on the corresponding channel of X. \textit{Hu et al.}\cite{hu2017squeeze} models the channel interdependencies to adjust the filter responses in two steps, $squeeze$ and $excitation$.
+The convolution operation is depicted by *, and the 2D spatial kernel is depicted by $\mathbf v_c^s$.
+The single channel of v$_c$ acts on the corresponding channel of X. \textit{Hu et al.} \cite{hu2017squeeze} models the channel interdependencies to adjust the filter responses in two steps, $squeeze$ and $excitation$.

 The $squeeze$ operation exploits the contextual information outside the local receptive field by using a global average pool to generate channel-wise statistics.
-The transformation output, U, is shrunk through spatial dimensions $W \times H$ to compute the channel-wise statistics, z $\in \mathbb{R}^C$.
-The c-th element of z is calculated by:
+The transformation output, \textbf{U}, is shrunk through spatial dimensions, $W \times H$, to compute the channel-wise statistics, z $\in \mathbb{R}^C$.
+The \textit{c}-th element of \textbf{z} is calculated by computing $\mathbf F_{sq}(\mathbf u_c)$, which is the channel-wise global average over the spatial dimensions $W \times H$, defined as:

-For temporal sequence data, the transformation output, U, is shrunk through the temporal dimension $T$ to compute the channel-wise statistics, z $\in \mathbb{R}^C$.
-The c-th element of z is then calculated by:
+For temporal sequence data, the transformation output, \textbf{U}, is shrunk through the temporal dimension $T$ to compute the channel-wise statistics, z $\in \mathbb{R}^C$.
+The \textit{c}-th element of \textbf{z} is then calculated by computing $\mathbf F_{sq}(\mathbf u_c)$, which is the channel-wise global average over the temporal dimension $T$, defined as:

-The aggregated information from the $squeeze$ operation is followed by an $excite$ operation, whose objective is to capture the channel-wise dependencies.
+The aggregated information obtained from the $squeeze$ operation is followed by an $excite$ operation, whose objective is to capture the channel-wise dependencies.
 To achieve this, a simple gating mechanism is applied with a sigmoid activation, as follows: